 It's bursting with buffalo flavor, veggies, and a little creaminess to round it all out.
 This will be your new favorite chili recipe!
 It's a great meal for game day event, or just everyday dinners.

 Looking for more chili recipes?
-Make sure to check out this beanless chili recipe made with beef, or this spicy keto turkey chili that you'll love!
+Make sure to check out this beanless chili recipe made with beef, this dutch oven chili recipe, or this spicy keto turkey chili that you'll love!

 ❤️Why we love this recipe